trieule50/nutritious-recipes-app/README.md

 ```

 #### Focusing on User Experience
+1. Creating a responsive App.
+During my last project, I created an app that was not mobile friendly.
+With that in mind, this app was to ensure it was responsive.
+With the help of bootstrap and flex, the app can be view on different media screen.

 #### Lessons Learned
 1. Cut problems into smaller pieces and console.log any unknown data.
 By writing small lines of code and console.log any data, I understood where the bug located and what output I was receiving.